Last Update: 10/10/20

 The borrowers hired a lawyer and filed an answer to the complaint that included the affirmative defense of payment.
 They filed an affidavit (which is sworn testimony) with supporting documents showing payments had been made.
 This evidence was shown through cashed checks.
 Despite this evidence, the court ruled in the bank’s favor.

 Upon review, the appellate court held that the homeowners presented a valid defense.
-The court stated that making all of the monthly payments is a meritorious defense which should not be overlooked.
+The court stated that making all of the monthly payments is a meritorious defense that should not be overlooked.

 It didn’t matter that the lender put the payments in a “suspense account.”
 The bank didn’t win at summary judgment because there were facts in dispute that needed to be resolved.